 - If it’s part of doing business, get it in writing – every time.
 Even long-time clients can encounter problems that may have a ripple effect on your business.
 Having a contract with payout dates can help avoid potential problems.

-Avoiding business problems can save money, eliminate stress, and keep your businesses growing.
+Avoiding business problems can help you save money, reduce stress, and keep your business growing.
 Take some time to review all documentation required by government agencies.
 Look over your insurance policies, employee manuals, order and invoice forms, and other paperwork associated with your business.

 You, and your well-prepared business, can then focus on business growth.